PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But what I need is a sword," protested the young man.

+"En-henh," said Boltac, "Which brings us to lighting.
+A question of prominent importance to any adventurer."

+The Farm Boy looked  longingly back at the swords.

+"I know, I know," continued Boltac.
+You think the thing with the pointy end is the most important bit of gear you can buy."

+"A hero's life depends on the strength of his blade."

+"Sometimes.
+But there are two things, I can *guarantee* you are going to need.
+1) Water.
+2) Light."

+"What about food?"

+"Eh, you can live for days without food.
+A strong lad like you could eat what he kills, but without water… not so much.
+And the dark.
+Are you comfortable in the dark."

+"I have walked this land at night since I was a small child."

+"And now that you're a big child… I'm sorry, I'm sorry, I'm just having fun.
+My point here is, you know what lives far, far underground, in the darkness?"

+"I do not, but I am ready to boldly face the unknown."

+"Ennn-henh.
+You got no idea.
+For that matter, neither do I. But what I *do* know is that whatever horrible underground thing you mean to bash to a pulp in the name of your personal fame or fortune, you can bet that, *it* can see in the dark."

+The Farm Boy stood there with a brave, yet stupid look on his face.

+"And you know what can't see in the dark?"

+"Uh…"

+"You.
+You can't see in the dark.
+Can you?"

+"No."

+"Then trust me, you pain-in-the-ass, take a lantern.
+In fact, take two and some torches, just in case."

+"What about that one," the Farm Boy asked, pointing to a lamp that hung on it's own peg high on the wall.

+"Oh, that, you have a very good eye, my lad.
+That is the magic lantern of Lamptopolis.
+It cannot be broken and it never goes out as long as it's carried."

+"Lamptopolis?" asked the Farm Boy.

+"Okay, you caught me, I made it up.
+But it's a lantern and it's clearly magic."

+"It's beautiful.
+How does it work?"

+"It's magic.
+That's how it works.
+Some kinda glowing crystal in the center there.
+But trust me, it can't be broken."

+"How do you know that?"

+"Ennh, you've never had apprentices have you?
+Third rule of shopkeeping: If a thing can't be broken by an apprentice, it can't broken.
+Now lemme see here.
+It's got an inscription on it…"

+Boltac lifted it from it's resting place.
+As soon as he put a glow on it's handle the crystal in the center of the lamp flickered to life.
+"Yeah," Boltac said, rubbing the dust from the letters cut across the bottom of the lantern's base.
+"It says, 'burns with the flame of a true heart.
+We'll, it's not much of a flame, is it.
+But at least you don't have to carry oil for it."

+He handed the lantern to the Farm Boy.
+As soon as the Boy touched the handle, the lantern blazed with brilliant light so bright, Boltac realized it had been a long, long time since he had cleaned the store.

+"Wow," said the Farm Boy.

+"Give me that," snapped Boltac, snatching the lantern from the boys hand.
+It returned to a dull flicker.

+"How much is it?"

+"More than you can afford," Boltac grumbled as he hung the lantern back on the peg.

+"That's okay," said the Farm Boy in a fresh-faced and agreeable way that just made Boltac hate him all the more, "what I really need is a sword."

 "Maybe you do and maybe you don't.
 Keep an open mind for me.
 We've got Pikes, Bows, Warhammers, Battle Axes, Halberds, Flails, Morningstars, Maces and the largest selection of Fine Daggers this side of the mountains."

 "I don't want a mace.
 I want a sword."